vsbron/course-forkify-2023/README.md

 ## Improvements

-- Changed logo to a modern look
+- Changed logo to a modern look;
-- Changed color scheme
+- Changed color scheme;
-- Changed the Fractional API for a different one
+- Changed the Fractional API for a different one;
-- Some minor code improvements
+- Some minor code improvements;

-## Pending improvements

-- Responsive version
+- Added responsive support up to 320px;

 ### Notes